The Northern Development Initiative Trust released their State of the North report on Jan. 9, providing a glimpse of northern B.C.’s economic outlook.

 Median wages in the Northwest are higher than the living wage of $18.17 for those working in the service sector, yet those working in accommodation, food service and retail are below the living wage.
 Registered nurses and home support workers are paid higher than other regions in northern B.C. with a median wage at $43.98.

 Housing prices have bounced around in communities across the Northwest.
-The report found that median prices for homes dropped 12.2 per cent in Prince Rupert from 2016 to 2017, while Smithers and area saw a jump to 13.7 per cent and Kitimat saw a 44.1 per cent drop.
+The report found that median prices for homes rose slightly by 3.3 per cent in Terrace from 2016 to 2017, while Kitimat saw a 44.1 per cent drop.

 Tax revenue in the Northwest is dependent on commercial and industrial properties.
-The report found that 54 per cent of the municipal tax revenue is from commercial and industrial properties in Prince Rupert, 45 per cent from residential and 1 per cent from other areas.
+The report found that 65 per cent per cent of the municipal tax revenue in the region is from commercial and industrial properties, with 32 per cent from residential.
+In Terrace, commerical and industrial accounted for 52 per cent, and residential 46 per cent.

 The full report on the other northern regions can be read online.